uswal/Scads/README.md

 # Scads

-You can check this site out on http://3.7.21.219/scads/
+You can check this site website on http://3.7.21.219/scads/